slooker/basic-wowza-streaming/README.md

 Now click Apply, then "OK", then "Start Stream".
 It should change to "Stop Stream" to indicate you're streaming now to Wowza.

-In a browser, you should now be able to go to http://localhost:3000/?streamKey=<streamKey from OBS>
+In a browser, you should now be able to go to http://localhost:3000/?streamKey=obs-stream-key

 === Notes ===
 * On my macbook, it seems like the stream is ~20 seconds behind live.